But that’s not what he finds when he looks outside.

 After the game was over, I tuned to the eleven o’clock news.
 The boys said they were tired and would get ready and go to bed.
 I said good night to them and continued to watch the news, then showered and went to bed.

 I was up at eight a.m.
 Sunday morning.
-I assumed the boys would appreciate something different for breakfast, so I put on a pot of coffee, prepared the batter for waffles, started frying a pound of thick-cut bacon, and warmed a bottle of real maple syrup.
+I assumed the boys would appreciate something different for breakfast, so I put on a pot of coffee, prepared the batter for waffles, started frying a pound of thick-cut bacon, and warmed a bottle of real maple syrup in the microwave.